Personal Injury Frequently Asked Questions

 Duty is a question of law and is addressed by the Court, not the jury.
 In Montana, a person has a duty to act as an ordinarily prudent person would act under the circumstances.

 Breach is the failure or choice not to act as an ordinarily prudent person would act under the circumstances.
-Breach is generally a question of fact for the jury.
+Breach is generally a question of fact for the jury to decide.

 Cause is somewhat dependent on factors that exceed the scope of this writing.
 However, in most personal injury cases the Montana Pattern Jury Instructions (2d) explains that “The defendant’s conduct is a cause of the plaintiff’s (injury/death/damage) if it is a substantial factor in bringing it about.”
 Cause is generally a question of fact for the jury.